rahulnyk/fountain-pen/README.md

 cp .env.local.example .env.local
 ```

-Update the .env.local file with your OpenAI API key.
+Update the .env.local file with your OpenAI API key, and your project name.
+each time you start a new project, the app will make the respective directories in the data folder.

 ### Step 2: